Nicktz/Rbot/README.md

 -   Click on the t.me/<BotName>\_bot link in the "Done!
 Congratulations..." message from botfather.
 Press start below and send your bot a message ("Hi Bot!")

+-   Take note of the Token given by @botfather.
+It is a looong Token that you can easily misspell. **TIP**: mail this to yourself from your phone and copy Token into R (you will likely type something wrong...).

 1. In R, run the following code to save your bot's credentials on your computer (assuming default locations apply):

 ``` r
 Token = YOURTOKEN  # given by the Botfather...
 Looks like: 3148997513::AFSIBIGEk2352235mpfFA
 Add_Bot(Token = Token) # By default, this is saved in: path.expand("~")
 ```

+-   Note: you might get a message that says you "Please first send a message to your intended bot".
+Go back to Telegram and send your bot a "hi" message.
+If you get an error: *object 'R\_TELEGRAM\_BOT\_RBot' not found*, you have misspelled your Token (very easy to do).

 1. Now you can send messages, pdfs and images from R to your phone simply as follows: